lorio/jcw-hugo/content/books/mean-poems.md

 From the introduction:

->These "Mean Poems" are a direct response to the bad behavior of board members in an East Village community garden ...
+>_The Mean Poems_ are a direct response to the bad behavior of board members in an East Village community garden ...
 Wright takes a cue from the scathing pages of Catullus ...Revenge without calories ...
 Courage!

 For some background information, [see this](https://communitygardensbrand.com).